emberjs/guides/source/components/run-loop.md

 Ember's internals and most of the code you will write in your applications takes place in a run loop.
 The run loop is used to batch, and order (or reorder) work in a way that is most effective and efficient.

 It does so by scheduling work on specific queues.
 These queues have a priority, and are processed to completion in priority order.

+For basic Ember app development scenarios, you don't need to understand the run loop or use it directly.
+All common paths are paved nicely for you and don't require working with the run loop directly.

+The most common case for using the run loop is integrating with a non-Ember API that includes some sort of asynchronous callback.
+For example:

+- DOM update and event callbacks
+- `setTimeout` and `setInterval` callbacks
+- `postMessage` and `messageChannel` event handlers
+- AJAX callbacks
+- Websocket callbacks

-## Why is this useful?
+## Why is the run loop useful?

 Very often, batching similar work has benefits.
 Web browsers do something quite similar by batching changes to the DOM.